couchbaselabs/sdk-rfcs/rfc/0005-vbucket-retries.md

 1. Go to step 6

 ### Why 100ms linear retry?
-The reason 100ms was chosen was because, it seemed conservative enough that it would definitely throttle the client talking to the network, so we don’t end up in a pathological situation.
+The reason 100ms was chosen was because, it seemed conservative enough that it would definitely throttle the client talking to the network, so we don't end up in a pathological situation.
 But it is aggressive enough that a normal application probably would not notice the latency from a retry.
 The reason behind not making it exponential, because of the rate of new incoming requests, if it is on a per-request basis, incoming operations could cause a pathological state where incoming requests continue to build on the load already causing the server to fail requests.

 ## Errors
 No errors will be changed by this proposal.
 NMV replies MUST be caught and handled within the SDKs (never leaked to users).